In the open: White House advisers tussle over virus response

 Still, he added that “a day does not go by that I am not in contact with Debbie Birx, with Bob Redfield, or Steve Hahn and others,” referring to other members of the White House coronavirus task force.
 “My input to the president goes through the vice president.
 But clearly, the vice president — literally every day — is listening to what we have to say, there’s no doubt about that.”

-Indeed, in a campaign call with reporters, Vice President Mike Pence came to Fauci’s defense, calling him “a valued member of the White House coronavirus task force.”
+Indeed, in a campaign call with reporters, Vice President Mike Pence came to Fauci’s defense, calling him “a valued member of the White House coronavrius task force.”

 “We just completed our latest meeting today and we couldn’t be more grateful for his steady counsel as we continue to meet this moment with a whole-of-government approach, a whole-of-America approach,” Pence said.